Shubham-707/All-about-database-connection-to-atlas/README.md

           module.exports = router;

 9.  require conn.js in app.js for connecting database and using in server
 10. require models.js in routes.js to use the schema for the CRUDs

+---

+Once you have created this file pushed it into your repository, but due to gitignore file the database will also be hidden from the person who will clone the repository.
+Means in conn.js we can see the process.env.DB_CONNECTION, here DB.CONNECTION is named to connect to the mongodb server whose details are in the .env which is ignored by gitignore file.
+So, go to atlas, create a database, get the mongodb link and create one .env file outside all folders, here write DB_CONNECTION: LINK YOU COPIED FROM ATLAS.
+Now this link will connect the repo. to database server, you can use the same link to operate it in compass.

+Then, in the terminal write nodemon app.js to run the app.js file to create the connection.